spl0k/supysonic/docs/configuration.md

 only want to serve some.
 If left empty, the scanner will try to read every file it finds.

+`follow_symlinks`: if set to `yes`, allows the scanner to follow symbolic links.
+Disabled by default, enable it only if you trust your file system as nothing is done to handle broken links or loops.

 ```ini
 [base]
 ; A database URI.
 See the 'schema' folder for schema creation scripts